nidnogg/mood-drone/README.md

 # mood drone
 ![](https://i.imgur.com/hlVTvhQ.png)

+[Live demo available!]

 Mood Drone is an open source, happy little web app mimicking a radio widget.
-It is based on Docubyte's phenomenal [Guide to Computing](https://www.docubyte.com/works/guide-to-computing/)
+It is inspired on Docubyte's phenomenal [Guide to Computing.](https://www.docubyte.com/works/guide-to-computing/)

 It supports user defined alarms and it's mostly intended to play moody songs that would lull the user to a healthy night's sleep.